CodeByAnkita/rust-pratice/README.md

-Here’s the updated `README.md` file tailored for your GitHub repository named `rust-practice`.
-References to "Zero to Mastery" have been removed, and the content has been polished to suit a general Rust learning repository while retaining all essential instructions.

----

 # Rust Practice

 This repository is a collection of exercises, projects, and activities designed to help you learn the Rust programming language.
 It includes various activities, a sample project (`ClipStash`), and related solutions to enhance your Rust programming skills.